opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

      :alt: Configure builders
      :align: center
 #.
 When you click the :guilabel:`Create AVD` button, your new AVD will be availible in :guilabel:`AVD Manager`.
 #.
 Press :guilabel:`Start` to launch the device.
-Be aware that any AVD (aka Emulator) is usually much slower than a hardware Android device, so it may take up to several minutes to start.
+Be aware that any AVD (a.k.a.
+Emulator) is usually much slower than a hardware Android device, so it may take up to several minutes to start.
 #.
 Go :guilabel:`Run -> Run/Debug`  in Eclipse IDE to run your application in regular or debugging mode. :guilabel:`Device Chooser` will let you choose among the running devices or to start a new one.

 Hardware Device
 ---------------
 If you have an Android device, you can use it to test and debug your applications.
 This way is more authentic, though a little bit harder to set up.
 You need to make some actions for Windows and Linux operating systems to be able to work with Android devices.
-No actions are required for Mac OS.
+No extra actions are required for Mac OS.
 See detailed information on configuring hardware devices in subsections below.

 You may also consult the official `Android Developers site <http://developer.android.com/tools/device.html>`_ for more information.